15 Best Things To Do in Amsterdam, Netherlands (5-Day Guide)

 6. 🖼️ Rijksmuseum

 Rijksmuseum is a Dutch national museum.
 It is dedicated to arts and history of Amsterdam.
-Our tickets to the Rijksmuseum were booked in advance, and that turned out to be a smart move.
+We booked our ticket to Rijksmuseum in advance from their webiste.
 The building itself was impressive.
 It was part gallery, part grand palace.

 The highlight for us was Rembrandt’s The Night Watch.
 It’s massive and dramatic, and seeing it in person gave it a weight we hadn’t expected.
 What we appreciated most about the Rijksmuseum was that even if you’re not a history or art expert, it’s still easy to get absorbed.
 Every room had something to discover, and by the end, we felt like we had walked through a visual timeline of the Netherlands.